InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 ### 🍰 **To begin from a template**:

-1. Download the [**OctopusKitQuickstart** Xcode project from the Releases page.][quickstart-project]
+1. 🆕 Create a **new SpriteKit Game project** in Xcode.

 	> You will require Xcode 11, and if you wish to run on an iPhone or iPad, iOS/iPadOS 13.

+2. 📦 Add OctopusKit as a **Swift Package** Dependency.

+    > Xcode File menu » Swift Packages » Add Package Dependency...

+3. 🗑 **Delete** the following default files created by the Xcode template:

+	Actions.sks
+	AppDelegate.swift
+	GameScene.sks
+	GameScene.swift
+	GameViewController.swift

+4. 📥 **Copy** all the contents of the relevant QuickStart subfolder (iOS or macOS) from the OctopusKit package folder to your project's source folder.

+5. 🗂 Include the copied files in your Xcode project.

+	> By dragging the copies from your project's folder into the Project Navigator.

-2. Build and run the project.
+6. Build and run the project.

-3. Modify the `TitleScene.swift` and `PlayScene.swift` files in the `Scenes` folder to customize them for your game.
+7. Modify the `TitleScene.swift` and `PlayScene.swift` files in the `Scenes` folder to customize them for your game.

-    > The filenames and comments are prefixed with "Step #" so you can follow the flow of execution at a glance.
+    > Most of the comments are prefixed with "Step #" so you can follow the flow of execution at a glance.
     >
     > 💡 Browse the `OctopusKit/Components` folder and try tinkering with different components!
     >